David Caruso: Early life

-Caruso worked as a cinema usher, where he would see up to 80 movies a week.
+Caruso worked as a cinema usher, where he claimed to have seen up to 80 movies a week.
 He said that he and his co-workers would act out scenes from some of these movies while they were at the back of the theater.
 In this job he found his role models in Humphrey Bogart, James Cagney and Edward G. Robinson.
 He said: "The ethics of certain actors certainly had a power over me.
 These guys taught me how to be what I consider the real scum of the earth."

 Career

 1980s

 Caruso's first movie appearance was in the 1980 film Getting Wasted as Danny.
 He credits his role as Topper Daniels, "the cadet who nearly drowned", in An Officer and a Gentleman (1982) as what got him noticed.
 Caruso then spent most of the decade in supporting roles in films including First Blood (1982), Blue City (1986), China Girl (1987) and Twins (1988).

 On television, Caruso had a recurring role as Tommy Mann, leader of the street gang The Shamrocks, in seven episodes of the NBC police drama series Hill Street Blues (1981–83).
 He portrayed U.S. Olympian James Brendan Connolly in the 1984 miniseries, The First Olympics: Athens 1896, and also appeared in two episodes of the series Crime Story.

 Caruso featured in the music video for the song "Voyage, voyage" by the French singer Desireless, released in 1986.